 If you are a whisky lover, then don’t miss out on a visit to the Carnegie Whisky Cellars which offers exclusive tastings in its fabulous Vaultroom.
 Located in the Carnegie Courthouse, this is the go-to place for all things whisky related.

 Tucked away behind the main street, you’ll find the Historylinks Museum.
 A great place where you can find out about the history of Dornoch and its inhabitants plus it’s very child-friendly – make sure you pick up the kids’ quiz!
+Just be aware that it’s closed during the winter months.

 Where to eat and drink in Dornoch